Department and Program Descriptions

 ARABIC STUDIES

-Arabic is at the forefront of current international affairs, the liturgical language of Muslims across the world, and an official language of 25 countries–each with a rich and varied culture.
-Students who enjoy challenge and discovery will be rewarded by studying al-lugha al-`arabiyya.
+Arabic is at the forefront of current international affairs, the liturgical language of Muslims, and the idiom spoken by Arab Christians, Arab Jews, and many of the African and Middle Eastern Muslims across the world.
+Arabic is also the official language of 25 countries–each with a rich and varied culture.
+Students who enjoy challenge and discovery will be rewarded by studying al-lugha al-`arabiyya and unlocking its beautiful secrets as they progress through the curriculum.

 Williams offers beginning, intermediate and advanced courses in Arabic that provide strong coverage of Modern Standard variety of the language.
 Beginners start with Arabic 101(F)-102(S) (a full-year course), and can continue with second- and third-year Arabic, as well as topical courses at the intermediate and advanced level.